Senate Passes Legislation Allowing Towns to Set Speed Limits

-The New York State Senate last Thursday passed legislation, sponsored by Senator Elizabeth Little (R-C-I, Queensbury), to allow towns throughout New York State to establish their own speed limits.
-Senator Alesi, who has sponsored similar legislation in the past, was one of many Senators to vote in favor of the bill.
+The New York State Senate today passed legislation, sponsored by Senator Elizabeth Little (R-C-I, Queensbury), to allow towns throughout New York State to establish their own speed limits.

 The bill was sent to the Assembly.